JuliaDynamics/Attractors.jl/docs/src/examples.md

 mapper = BasinMapRecurrences(ds, grid; sparse = false, consecutive_recurrences = 1000)

-accumulator = StabilityMeasuresAccumulator(mapper;
+accumulator = StabilityQuantifiersAccumulator(mapper;
     finite_time = 50.0, weighting_distribution = MvNormal(zeros(2), 1.0*I)
 )
 ```

 If we call this object on some initial conditions and finalize its values, we receive
-several different stability measures.
-Their interpretation can be found in the documentation of [`StabilityMeasuresAccumulator`](@ref).
+several different stability quantifiers.
+Their interpretation can be found in the documentation of [`StabilityQuantifiersAccumulator`](@ref).

 ```@example MAIN
 ics = ics_from_grid(grid)
 for u0 in ics
     id = accumulator(u0)
 end
-stability_measures = finalize_accumulator(accumulator)
+stability_quantifiers = finalize_accumulator(accumulator)
 ```

 ## [Enhancing the accumulator with arbitrary user-defined quantifiers](@id user_defined_quantifiers)

 Following from the example above, lets' say that we want to enhance the accumulator with another quantity which is not estimated by default.
 In this example this will simply be the maximum velocity (2nd variable) each basin has.
-Following the documentation of [`StabilityMeasuresAccumulator`](@ref), we only need to define a function that inputs a [`SampledBasinsOfAttraction`](@ref) and returns a dictionary mapping attractor IDs to their additional quantifier.
+Following the documentation of [`StabilityQuantifiersAccumulator`](@ref), we only need to define a function that inputs a [`SampledBasinsOfAttraction`](@ref) and returns a dictionary mapping attractor IDs to their additional quantifier.
 We can do this like so:

 ```@example MAIN
 function extra_function(sboa::SampledBasinsOfAttraction, ds::DynamicalSystem)